sunsetsacoustic/SunoSync/README.md

     *   Copy the value of the `__client` cookie.
 5.  **Download:** Paste your token and click **Start Download**.

+ �️ Security & VirusTotal Transparency

+We believe in 100% transparency.
+Because SunoSync is an indie tool built with Python (and not a digitally signed corporation app), a few generic antivirus filters may flag it as "unknown."

+The Reality: ✅ 69/72 Security Vendors found NO issues (Clean) ⚠️ 3/72 flagged as "False Positive" (Generic/Heuristic)

+These flags occur because the app is "unsigned" (common for indie devs).
+You can verify the file yourself below:

+➢ Click here to view the live VirusTotal Report

 ## ☕ Support

 Created by **@InternetThot**